gordonwatts/seattlesnowmass2021.github.io/pages/travelAward.md

 Priorities:
 * Early Career members who do not have other funding for the conference.
-* applicants who are actively involved in the Snowmass organization process
+* Applicants who are actively involved in the Snowmass organization process
-* applicants who are presenting at the conference (talk or poster)
+* Applicants who are presenting at the conference (talk or poster)
-* members of underrepresented groups (women and underrepresented minorities) may be given preference
+* Aembers of underrepresented groups (women and underrepresented minorities)

 Minimum Amounts (depending on the number of applications):
 $300 for virtual conference registration fee
 $300 for domestic travel and conference registration fee
 $500 for international travel and conference registration fee

-To submit an application please fill out this google form (coming shortly).
-Please have this submitted by May 25th to assure timely notification.
+To submit an application please fill out this [google form](https://forms.gle/EtEwoWwPwUWoqLZA6).
+Please have this submitted by May 25th to assure timely notification before early bird registration finishes.

 If you have questions, [please let us know!](mailto:snowmass-loc2022@uw.edu).